ID Theft Resources

-Taking this step quickly is key: If you report your debit card missing within two business days, you’ll only be responsible for a maximum of $50 worth of unauthorized purchases.
-Most banks won’t even charge you that.
+It is important to act swiftly so that you are not held responsible for purchases that are made without your permission.
+If you report your debit card missing within two business days, you’ll usually only be responsible for a maximum of $50 worth of unauthorized purchases.
+Most banks won’t charge you for this process.

-If you wait more than two days and fewer than 60 to report your card missing, you could be responsible for up to $500 in illegal purchases.
-If you make your report after 60 days?
+If you wait more than two days and fewer than 60 to report your card missing, you could be responsible for up to $500 in fraudulent purchases.
+What happens if you make your report after 60 days?
 Then you can be held responsible for every illegal purchase made with your card.

-To make this call, log onto the web page of your bank or financial institution.
-You should find an 800 number there dedicated to reporting lost or stolen cards.
+To make this call, log into the website of your bank or financial institution.
+You should find an 800 number dedicated to reporting lost or stolen cards.

-Here are some of these numbers for some of the bigger banks:
+Here are some of the numbers for some of the bigger banks to report a lost or stolen card:

 • Bank of America: 1-800-432-1000